Skip to content Skip to navigation menu

 A practical, affordable and beautiful alternative to traditional landscaping materials, sleepers make fantastic retaining walls.

 Go for a traditional low-level horizontal wall, stacking the sleepers on their narrowest or broadest side with overlapped butt joints.
-Or build your wall with vertical sleeper lengths secured with hardware and metalwork.
+Or build your wall with vertical sleeper lengths secured with metalwork.
 Great for sloped gardens and adding curved designs to break up straight lines.

 Sleeper_pond.jpeg